Avg: 3.4 from 259 votes

 P8: 5.9 I led this one.
 I just remember it being fun.
 I think it went right and up through a crease in the steep wall on the right.

 P9: 3rd Class.
-Follow fixed rope up for about 50 feet, then follow trail to right, then left as it winds around (140 feet?) to a nice belay stance in the shade.
+After topping out the pitch 8 anchors, walk about 50 feet to another set of anchors to belay up your partner, then follow trail to right, then left as it winds around (140 feet?) to a nice belay stance next to a rock thread.

 P10: 5.10b After cooling off in the shade, climb up easy rock to first bolt, then do some 5.8 liebacking through 2 bolts, then pockets/jugs for a couple bolts, then pull through crux on sharp holds to a small stance at anchor.